-• Written materials referring to clients should either refer to them by their initials or a by a pseudonym.
-If the materials are copied and contain the client's name, the name should be blocked out with a black felt tip pen.

-- Videotapes of client counseling sessions should be kept secure and should be erased when they have been viewed - Classroom doors will be closed when we are discussing cases or viewing videos of actual clients. - Written materials you turn in for review must follow confidentiality guidelines. - NEVER, NEVER leave materials in your car unattended.
+- Written materials referring to clients should either refer to them by their initials or a by a pseudonym.
+If the materials are copied and contain the client's name, the name should be blocked out with a black felt tip pen. - Video recordings of client counseling sessions should be kept secure and should be erased when they have been viewed.
+They should be in a password protected file, preferably on an IronKey or other encrypted drive. - Classroom doors will be closed when we are discussing cases or viewing videos of actual clients. - Written materials you turn in for review must follow confidentiality guidelines. - NEVER, NEVER leave materials in your car unattended.
 Even if you are just running into a store for coffee take your bag with materials with you.
-It takes 30 seconds to break a window and grab a bag and it HAS happened to our students before. - Remember, what we talk about in the classroom STAYS IN THE CLASSROOM!!
+It takes 30 seconds to break a window and grab a bag and it HAS happened to our students before. - Remember, what we talk about in the classroom STAYS IN THE CLASSROOM!